-When you arrive at Mount Sinai Chelsea, we will greet you and guide you through your personal health care experience.
+When you arrive at the Blavatnik Family – Chelsea Medical Center at Mount Sinai, we will greet you and guide you through your personal health care experience.
 Now that you have made an appointment with us, you have taken the first important step on your health care journey with our team of highly trained and compassionate doctors, nurses, technicians, and support staff.

 Especially if this is your first visit, we hope that our calm and supportive environment soothes you.
 We can assure you that you will be further pleased with the level of care you receive from us.

-Mount Sinai Chelsea is named for its vibrant and interesting neighborhood on the west side of New York City, near Chelsea Market, the High Line, and the Meatpacking District.
+The Blavatnik Family – Chelsea Medical Center at Mount Sinai is named for its vibrant and interesting neighborhood on the west side of New York City, near Chelsea Market, the High Line, and the Meatpacking District.
 Even if you do not live near us, it is easy to get here by public transportation or your own car.

 You can leave the parking to us.

 Simply pull into our covered semicircular driveway, which protects you from the weather.
 Our valet will park your car for you at a local parking facility.
 You do not have to worry about trying to find street parking, driving around in search of a garage, or walking to and from our location.

 After your appointment, we will bring your car to you.
 Simply pay the valet the parking fee and you can be on your way.